Lawmakers to Energy secretary: Canceled projects won’t help AI data center demands

 “Some companies now face closure or layoffs as a direct result of these cancellations,” they noted.

-The Colorado Energy Office projected that the state could see a 14% jump in peak demand between 2024 and 2031.
+The Colorado Energy Office, meanwhile, is bracing for big changes in peak demand, projecting that the state could see a 14% jump between 2024 and 2031.
 Increases of that kind have become common across the country with the speedy construction of AI data centers, sparking massive pushback from consumers who can’t keep up with their utility bills.

 Congress has begun to take note, with one bipartisan House bill introduced last month that calls for a study from the DOE and the departments of Interior and Agriculture into the impact AI data centers are having on rural areas.
 Trump’s AI Action Plan, however, pushes for the swift buildout of data centers by embracing “new sources of energy to power it all.”